For a given vertices $V$ and distance $V \times V \rightarrow \mathcal{R} : d$. $(V,d)$ is so called a metric if following properties are hold.

 Notice that we say it is a pseudometric if property 2 changes to “$d_{uv}$ $=$ $0$ if $u = v$”.

-A tree metic $(V’, T)$ for a set of vertices $V$ is a tree $T$ defined on a set of nodes $V’ \supseteq V$, whoese edges are given non negative lengths.
-For $u,v$ $\in$ $V’$, let $T_{uv}$ denote the length of the unique path between $u$ and $v$ in $T$.
+A tree metric $(V’, T)$ for a vertex set $V$ is a tree $T$ defined on a node set $V’ \supseteq V$, with non-negative edge lengths.
+For $u, v \in V’$, let $T_{uv}$ denote the length of the unique path between $u$ and $v$ in $T$.

 Given a metric $d$ on $V$, we say a tree metric $(V’, T)$ is a $\operatorname{tree metic embedding}$ of distortion $\alpha$ if $d_{uv}$ $\le$ $T_{uv}$ $\le$ $\alpha d_{uv}$ for all $u,v$ $\in$ $V$.